MixLM: High-Throughput and Effective LLM Ranking via Text-Embedding Mix-Interaction: Inference Engine Optimization

-\paragraph{Batch Send.} To better leverage amortized prefill, the SGLang scheduler must group prompts that share the same query.
-To address this, we introduced an explicit \textit{batch send} pathway in which the entire set of item prompts for a query is serialized and sent as a single ZMQ message.
-This guarantees that the scheduler receives and processes the full batch together, allowing it to admit the batch as a unit and apply in-batch prefix caching efficiently.
+To fully exploit amortized prefill, the SGLang scheduler must admit prompts sharing the same query as a single batch.
+We therefore introduce an explicit \emph{batch send} mechanism, where all item prompts for a query are serialized and transmitted as a single ZMQ message.
+This ensures that the scheduler processes the batch atomically and can reliably apply in-batch prefix caching.